GaloisInc/blocktorok/README.md

 ./run_test.sh battle
 ```

+Of particular interest are the tests `heated_rod_su2` and
+`heated_rod_openfoam`, which use identical schemas and data inputs but
+different transforms to produce very different simulation codes for the same
+problem, demonstrating the power of the Blocktorok workflow.

 Documentation for the Blocktorok's data, schema, and transformer language can
 be found in the report distributed with this code release.